Simplifying the way UBC buys and pays for goods and services.

 - Beginning to design, build and implement an integrated Procurement and Payables organization to meet end users' needs, and streamline and improve service delivery.

 UBC is embarking on a multi-year journey to transform our Student, HR and Finance system environments.
-The Integrated Renewal Program (IRP) unites previously independent renewal programs, formerly known as Student Academic System Initiative (SASI), Procurement Modernization, and HR Finance Renewal Program.
-IRP is now aligned and proceeding with pre-implementation planning for Workday across Student, Finance (including Procurement) and Human Resources.
+The Integrated Renewal Program unites previously independent renewal programs, formerly known as Student Academic System Initiative (SASI), Procurement Modernization, and HR Finance Renewal Program.
+The Program is now aligned and proceeding with the planning and architect phases for Workday across Student, Finance (including Procurement) and Human Resources.

 As it will likely be 2020 onwards before the new Workday system is in place, there is an opportunity to improve and simplify processes in the interim.
 The improved and standardized processes implemented by Procurement Modernization will provide an important foundation for the future system and will help support a smooth transition to Workday and other new point solutions.